“I wouldn’t mind publishers being businessmen if they weren’t so bad at it.”

 On the positive side unlike larger publishing houses, dealing with 8th House offers the general benefits of dealing with any other small press – direct access to the publisher (via emails which, it must be mentioned can take as long as 2+ months to receive an answer), a collaborative effort regarding book design and editing and, on the surface at least, a sense that the publisher is taking an active interest in you and your work.

 Most small presses have a small budget and limited ability to generate media attention.
-However, 8th House has taken this issue to a curious extreme avoiding any contact with the media, refusing to contact media to promote writers and their work, refusing offers for profiles, interviews and deliberately avoiding stories that would generate attention.
-In fact, one really has no choice but to wonder not if Emery Moreira, the publisher is avoiding media attention, but why and that raises a host of questions.
+However, 8th House has taken this issue to a curious extreme avoiding any contact with the media, refusing to contact media to promote writers and their work, refusing offers for profiles, interviews and deliberately avoiding anything that would generate attention.
+In fact, one really has no choice but to wonder not if Emery Moreira, is avoiding media attention, but why, and that raises a host of questions.

 You might in such circumstances, conclude something is amiss.
 For example you might conclude they don’t want to be identified by known psychopaths, drug dealers, pimps, and assorted muscle and frankly who would?
 Of course you might then ask why they would be afraid of being recognized and that might lead you to start asking other uncomfortable questions.

-We’re not saying Emery Moreira is a crook, who is laundering money by overstating the cost of publishing books and related expenses and is clearly making an effort to maintain a low profile by staying out of the limelight.
+We’re not saying Emery Moreira is a crook, who is laundering money by overstating the cost of publishing books and related expenses, and is clearly making an effort to maintain a low profile by staying out of the limelight.
 No sir, we are absolutely not saying that – anymore than when Hunter S. Thompson said Nixon was so crooked he needed a team of assistants to screw him into his pants every morning – he actually meant that Nixon was incapable of putting on his pants all by himself.
 Of course he could put on his pants by himself.
-Breaking and entering of course required more than one pair of hands.
+Breaking and entering and slow motion industrial scale genocide of course required more than one pair of hands.

 Perhaps the publisher is just eccentric?
 After all Max Perkins kept his hat on while he was inside his office.